Appearance

 generifCount: 3,

-A. Add the new field name to the fields array:
+Add the API field name to the query list.

 typescript